meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 2. Store it as glycogen.
 3. Do *de novo lipogenesis*, and store it as fat.

 Step #1 sounds great, but there&rsquo;s only so much glucose you can remove this way.
-A meal may have 1000 calories, and you burn about 100 calories per hour being alive and if you do cardio exercise and sweat your ass off for an hour, maybe that&rsquo;s another 200, but that leaves 700 that still has to proceed to steps #2 and #3 this hour.
-Since nobody does an hour of cardio after every single meal, most of the time that figure is 900.
+A meal may have 1000 calories, and you burn about 100 calories per hour being alive and if you do heavy physical exercise for an hour, maybe that&rsquo;s another 200, but that leaves 700 that still has to proceed to steps #2 and #3 this hour.
+Since nobody does an hour of exercise after every meal (nor should they), most of the time that figure is 900.

 Keep in mind that on a high-carb diet, your muscle glycogen stores are always full, so there&rsquo;s only liver glycogen to re-fill and then proceed to step #3.
 In this thought experiment, you had just been fasting for some time, so it&rsquo;s likely the muscle glycogen stores also have free space.

 TODO: does glucose go to the liver at all or it has to be fructose?

-The sum of all muscle glycogen, when full,

-(In practice, step #3 must be what happens for most of the food you eat.
-It&rsquo;s stored and then released continuously over time.)
+In practice, when not fasted, step #3 must be what happens for most of the carbs you eat.
+It&rsquo;s stored as fat which is then released continuously over time.
+Unless you graze, i.e. eat small amounts throughout the day, and stick to low-glycemic carbs.
+You&rsquo;d hope that your digestive system is always outputting about 100 kcal/hr (25 g/hr) of glucose, exactly what you need and no more, and so never proceed to *de novo lipogenesis*.

-(You do not want a very high level of blood glucose, as it would kill you.
-So after a high-carbohydrate meal, the blood glucose is rising, rising, and rising.)
+Some objections to such an approach:

+-   hunger hormone dysregulation (leptin, ghrelin sensitivities go wrong)
+-   it&rsquo;s a theoretic construction, few people will manage to follow it well
+-   ancestral argument: not likely that Paleolithic foragers&rsquo; dental health would have done well following such an approach, so it&rsquo;s not likely they did

 <a id="org4124dc4"></a>